aaronxrf/nix_hardening/README.md

 <s>-Test on Ubuntu 16.04 LTS<s>

-Test on Ubuntu 14.04 LTS
+-Test on Ubuntu 14.04 LTS

-Test on Ubuntu 12.04 LTS
+-Test on Ubuntu 12.04 LTS

-Test on Debian 9
+-Test on Debian 9